 In the past year, I had read this blog post on QR codes for tracking library visits by Ms. O Reads Books, and her follow-up blog posts explaining how to do it Then, I remembered this blog post by Vicki Davis about using every last instructional moment.
 I wanted to use every minute as efficiently as possible, and cram as much (fun) learning as possible into a 40-minute library class.

-Even though those two posts don’t seem to relate, I had a magical flash of inspiration and found my solution: Library Center Check-in with QR codes!
+Connecting the two blog posts, I had a flash of inspiration and found my solution: Library Center Check-in with QR codes!

 How it works: